Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 - Carolina and its opponent have posted more than 5.5 goals in 42 of 89 games this season.

-- New Jersey has a record of 4-4 in games when sportsbooks list the team at -105 or longer on the moneyline.
+- New Jersey is 4-4 when oddsmakers have made them underdogs of -105 or longer on the moneyline.

 Hurricanes Player Props